 This is when somebody suffers with an irrational fear of being in a situation where escape is difficult or impossible.

 Bi-polar is a mental illness that causes people to have severe high and low moods.
 People with this illness switch from feeling overly happy to feeling very sad.
-In between mood swings, the person’s mood may be normal.
+Between mood swings, the person’s mood may be normal.

 These disorders occur when our sense of identity, memory and/or reality become unconnected causing distress and confusion.
-Some forms of dissociative disorders show themselves as amnesia, post-traumatic stress disorder and others including multiple personality disorders.
+Some forms of dissociative disorders show themselves as amnesia, post-traumatic stress disorder or multiple personality disorders.

 Obsessive Compulsive Disorder (OCD)

-OCD is an anxiety disorder characterized by intense, recurrent, unwanted thoughts and rituals that are beyond the person’s control.
+OCD is an anxiety disorder characterised by intense, recurrent, unwanted thoughts and rituals that are beyond the person’s control.

-An anxiety illness characterized by attacks of anxiety or terror, often occurring unexpectedly and without reason.
+An anxiety illness characterised by attacks of anxiety or terror, often occurring unexpectedly and without reason.

 Phobia is not an illness but a learned condition.
 Phobics experience extreme forms of fear of something.
 People generally have healthy fears which keep them from things that might harm them, but a phobic will experience a panic attack and loose confidence in themselves and their environment.
 There are many kinds of phobias such as fear of open spaces (agoraphobia) or fear of being enclosed (claustrophobia).